dpfens/dpfens.github.io/experiment/_posts/2025-10-27-fair-division-goods-part-3.md

 We've established that exact fairness is often impossible.
 The relaxations we've defined (EF1, MMS, PROPm) are approximations.
 But when do approximations become "fair enough" that people accept them?

-This is partly a psychological question, not just philosophical.
+This is partly a psychological question as well as philosophical.
 Research in behavioral economics and psychology of fairness offers insights:

 **Small deviations are psychologically negligible**: [Kahneman and Tversky's prospect theory](https://www.princeton.edu/~kahneman/docs/Publications/prospect_theory.pdf) shows that people exhibit reference dependence.
 Small changes from a reference point are barely noticed.
 If you receive a bundle worth $233k with fair share $233.3k, the $300 shortfall is psychologically negligible.